-Efficient Market Hypothesis vs. Random Walk vs. Reality In Stocks
+Efficient Market Hypothesis vs. Random Walk Explained

 Random Walk Theory & The Efficient Market Hypothesis Are Imperfect.
 The Stock Market Reality Is The Balance of Technical & Fundamental Analysis

-What is Random Walk Theory in Stocks?
+What is the Random Walk Theory?

-The technical analyst sees clearly that stock prices move in trends, and we will discuss this in detail in market cycles and Fibonacci waves later.
+The technical analyst sees that stock prices move in trends; we will discuss this in detail in market cycles and Fibonacci waves later.
 Price trends are as clear as day and night.
 The job of a business is to add value and create profit; this means the default direction of the market is up.
 However, this is interspersed with times of sideways and negative price growth.
 A random walk, it is not.

 If we look at the random walk theory, the core principle is that stock price movement is serially independent, so they assert that the stock price is random; it essentially moves around with no basis and no relation to its historical price.